mangoRoman/authentication-in-arcgis-2022/nodejs-app-token-server-demo/README.md

 Make a copy of this folder.

-1. Install the dependencies with `nm install`.
+1. Install the dependencies with `npm install`.

 2. Log in with your ArcGIS Developer account at https://developers.arcgis.com.
 Create a new [OAuth 2.0 application definition](https://developers.arcgis.com/applications) (you can use an existing app.)
 Copy the **Client ID** and **Client Secret**.